aphidsarecool/config-files/README.md

 # config-files
-a place for me to dump all of my configs
+This is where I'll be putting all of my config files over the course of the next few months
+Nothing particularly noteworthy but maybe someone wants it